 Important information about Chinese and Russian visas

-TRAVEL VIA CHINA ON THE WAY TO A THIRD COUNTRY AND BACK
+TRAVELING VIA CHINA ON THE WAY TO A THIRD COUNTRY AND BACK

-Chinese visa is required for most nationalities but visa exemption can be made for flight passengers transiting through Beijing Capital Airport on the way to/from a third country, for example North Korea (DPRK).
-This exemption is valid for citizens of 53 countries arriving in China by DIRECT international flights (stops in other Chinese cities are not allowed) and holding effective travel documents.
-These documents should clearly determine your departure from Beijing by another international flight to a third country within 144 hours after arrival.
-Read the official visa exemption policy HERE.
+For most nationalities, a Chinese visa is a requirement.
+However, there is an exemption for flight passengers transiting through Beijing Capital Airport on the way to/from a third country, such as North Korea (DPRK).
+This exemption applies to citizens of 53 countries arriving in China via DIRECT international flights (stops in other Chinese cities are not allowed) and holding valid travel documents (+ a ticket for a connecting flight to North Korea within a 144-hour timeframe).
+You can find the official visa exemption policy HERE.

 TRAVEL VIA RUSSIA ON THE WAY TO THE DPRK, TURKMENISTAN ETC

-Citizens of the following countries are eligible to obtain the Russian eVisa from 2021:
+Citizens of the following countries are eligible to obtain the Russian eVisa from August 1, 2023: